Teguh Santosa: Long-term Peace Guaranteed by Balanced Power

 At the end of the public lecture led by UNS FISIP international relations lecturer Muchnizar Siagian, Teguh handed over two books containing a collection of interviews with ambassadors of friendly countries that he had written to selected students.

-The two books entitled “Bad Peace, Good War” and “Buldozer from Palestine” has been recorded by the Indonesian World Record Museum (MURI) as the book with the most interviews with ambassadors of friendly countries.
+The two books entitled “Bad Peace, Good War” and “Buldozer from Palestine” have been recorded by the Indonesian World Record Museum (MURI) as the book with the most interviews with ambassadors of friendly countries.